-G0 Please provide the URL of your institution's net price calculator: https://hamilton.studentaidcalculator.com/survey.aspx
+G0 Please provide the URL of your institution's net price calculator:

-Provide 2014-2015 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2015-2016 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2014-2015 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2014-2015 academic year costs of attendance will be available:
+Check here if your institution's 2015-2016 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2015-2016 academic year costs of attendance will be available:

-March, 2014
+March, 2015

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2014-2015 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2015-2016 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS J
+G1 PRIVATE INSTITUTIONS 11131-1641 Ondergraduates

-Tuition: \$47,350 \$47,350
+Gi Tuition:

-G1 PUBLIC INSTITUTIONS
+G1 PUBLIC INSTITUTIONS +

-Tuition:
+Gi Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

 Tuition:

-G1 REQUIRED FEES: \$470 \$470
+G1 REQUIRED FEES:

 G1 ROOM AND BOARD:

-(on-campus) \$12,150 \$12,150
+(on-campus)

 G1 ROOM ONLY:

-(on-campus) \$6,640 \$6,640
+- (on-campus)

 G1 BOARD ONLY:

-(on-campus meal plan) \$5,510 \$5,510
+• (on-campus meal plan)

+(on campus mear plan) L

-G1 Comprehensive tuition and room an ' ,
+G1 Comprehensive tuition and room ar nd hoard fee (if your

+Gi • ' •

-college cannot provide separate tuit ion and room and
+college cannot provide separate tui uon and room and

-board fees):